Kaze ga Gotoku

 Kaze ga Gotoku (風が如く) is a Japanese manga series by Hideyuki Yonehara (米原 秀幸, Yonehara Hideyuki).
 It was serialized in Weekly Shōnen Champion from 2008 to 2010.

 Story

-Goemon Ishikawa, the legendary king of thieves from the feudal era, has come to know that there is an important treasure being transported from the Imperial Palace to the Kamiyama mansion; an ancient artifact called "moon's melody box" (月詠みの箱).
-Surprised by the extreme measures taken by the guards of this treasure, his indomitable spirit aches to steal this rare item that once a year can grant one special wish to whoever possesses the box, but it will not be so easy to steal it.
-Even worse, once it is opened, it will be harder to deal with the unusual contents of the box.
+Goemon Ishikawa, the king of thieves from the feudal era, learns that a treasure is being transported from the Imperial Palace to the Kamiyama mansion: an ancient artifact called "moon's melody box" (月詠みの箱).
+Surprised by the extreme measures taken by the guards of this treasure, he aches to steal it.
+The box can grant one wish to whoever possesses the box once a year.
+However, it is not easy to steal and once it is opened, it will be harder to deal with its unusual contents.